 Arch support for heel pain is especially useful for supinators.

 For anyone with flat feet, a more neutral cushioning is recommended.

 Here’s the thing, shoes marketed as having arch support are in fact more expensive than non-supported models.
 However, if you are a passionate fitness walker who has a rigorous walking routine you may want to consider paying extra for added support.

-The cushioning of the insole and midsole as well as overall build of the shoe that supports the foot arch allowing for a smooth roll-off from heel to ball and an elastic spring-like lift-off from the ground with minimal effort is well worth it.
+The cushioning of the insole and midsole, as well as the overall build of the shoe that supports the foot arch allowing for a smooth roll-off from heel to ball and an elastic spring-like lift-off from the ground with minimal effort, is well worth it.